urbit/docs/userspace/tudumvc/tudumvc-proper.md

   ~[[%give %kick paths `partner]]
 ```

 `%force-remove` `%give`s a `%kick` to any subscriber - removing them from listening to the host on the path `/sub-tasks` and is the same as a non-optional `%unsub` poke to the subscriber-ship.
 The pattern for `%kick`s is `[%give %kick (list path) (unit ship)]`.
 A note here, better covered in [~timluc-miptev's Gall Guide](https://github.com/timlucmiptev/gall-guide/blob/master/poke#fact-or-kick-nuances), is that an empty (`~`) list of paths will, in this context, unsubscribe the user from _all_ paths to which they subscribe.
-In our context, there's only one real subscription action the user can take, so it doesn't make a lot of difference for us, but it's good to know.
+In the `%tudumvc` context, there's only one real subscription action the user can take, so it doesn't make a lot of difference here, but it's good to know.

 In addition to `%kick`ing the partner from their subscription, `%force-remove` also removes the target from any/all allowances or denials they may have in the `editors` list, using the [`(~(dif in set) set1)`](https://urbit.org/docs/hoon/reference/stdlib/2h/#dif-in) set-logic function which computes the difference between two sets (providing the diverse elements of the first set).
-In other words, it checks to see whether the partner we're kicking is in each of the subsets of the tuple in our data element called `editors` and produces the result of the existing sub-set with that ship removed.
+In other words, it checks to see whether the partner being kicked is in any of the subsets of the tuple in the data element called `editors` and produces the result of the existing sub-set with that ship removed.

 ```hoon
 ++  edit